 Group Nutrition Education and Support

-Group sessions will be offered 1-2 times a semester.
-Groups will meet for 1-hour per week for six weeks.
+Group sessions will be offered every semester.
+Groups will meet for 1-hour per week for eight weeks.
 The group program follows Healthy Habits for Life, which is a curriculum designed by the Washington Dairy Council.

 Group meetings will begin with a brief topic of the week and then include time for group discussion and support.
 Topics will include evaluating your eating habits, a healthy approach to eating, physical activity, menu planning, grocery shopping, and eating on the go.
-Space is limited (maximum 12 people per group) and there is a high demand for these spaces.
+Space is limited and there is a high demand for these spaces.

 If you are interested in information about the next group, please email firstname.lastname@example.org.